 Of course, that chart is a lot to try and keep in mind during the test so you won’t be sticking to that exactly.
-An easier rule to remember is, 1 minute 30 seconds per verbal problem and 1 minute 45 seconds per quantitative problem.
+An easier rule to remember is, 1 minute 30 seconds per Verbal problem and 1 minute 45 seconds per Quant problem.
 You might think that is a short period of time, but it is all the time you will have on test day.
 As Jen Dziura points out in her excellent article on GRE time management, A good rule during studying is: If you can’t do it within the time limits, it doesn’t count.
 [That article is great.
 You should read it.]

 You might be asking, what does this have to do with the review screen?
 Well, you can mark questions that you are unsure about, which makes it a lot easier to let go of the really tough problems.
 I find the question marking function incredibly liberating.
-When I reach my 2-mintue limit on a problem, rather than wasting time on that problem, I mark it as unsure and then guess.
+When I reach my 2-minute limit on a problem, rather than wasting time on that problem, I mark it as unsure and then guess.
 This part is extremely important so I will repeat it in slow motion.